 The Thousands of Torii

 All torii along the path are donations of individuals and companies, who want to express gratitude regarding the worshiper’s wish that “will come true” or “did come true”.
-At present, more than 10,000 torii line the main path of Fushimi Inari and the custom of donating gate is still practised today.
+At present, more than 10,000 torii line the main path of Fushimi Inari, and the custom of donating gates is still practiced today.
 The gate comes with a heavy price tag, ranging from 400,000¥ for a small torii to over 1,000,000¥ for a large one.
 However, worshippers with smaller budgets can opt for miniature torii.

 The Fox Statues

 Almost all Inari shrines, no matter how small, will feature at least a couple of fox statues.
-It is believed that foxes, especially the pure white one, are Inari’s messengers and guardians.
+It is believed that foxes, especially the pure white ones, are Inari’s messengers and guardians.
 They are supposedly chosen because they are intelligent as they prey on crop-damaging mice.
-Their tails also resemble ripe rice plants, symbolising a close relation with the Shinto god of rice.
+Their tails also resemble ripe rice plants, symbolizing a close relationship with the Shinto god of rice.

 As protectors against evil, the fox statues are usually placed at the entrance of shrines and even on some private altars.
-They are usually adorned with red yodarekake (votive bibs) and often seen holding a symbolic item in the mouth or the right front paw – most common a key (supposedly to open the granaries), a jewel, a scroll or a sheaf of rice.
+They are usually adorned with red yodarekake (votive bibs) and often seen holding a symbolic item in the mouth or the right front paw – most commonly a key (supposedly to open the granaries), a jewel, a scroll, or a sheaf of rice.